Internet in Indonesia: Mobile internet & telecommunications

 All of the GSM major cellular telecommunication providers offer 3G, 3.5G HSDPA and 4G LTE, which cover cities and countrysides.
 They include Indosat, Telkomsel, Excelcomindo (XL) and 3.
 The usage of CDMA EV-DO has been phased out as the last provider, Smartfren, pulled its support in 2017 and converted to LTE-A. In 2016, almost all CDMA providers in Indonesia moved to either GSM or 4G LTE service such as Smartfren.

 Due to COVID-19, Indonesia is adapting to digital transformation faster than predicted.
 The country is one of the striving mobile markets, underpinned by strong economic fundamentals, hence fast developing.
 With the population of the country, Indonesia is among the biggest market especially for smartphones along with China and India.
 4G in Indonesia will continue to be the main network for mobile internet in Indonesia as 3G gradually resides over the years.
 The country is predicted by GSM Association to launch the new 5G network for commercial usage by 2022 and forecasted to have more than 20 million 5G connections by 2025.

 Telkomsel launched 5G on 27 May 2021 in Jakarta and 8 other cities.
 Indosat have been given a permit to operate 5G networks, and will roll out 5G in four cities in Java and Sulawesi.
 Smartfren is currently testing mmWave 5G in its office.

 Censorship

 Internet filtering in Indonesia was deemed "substantial" in the social arena, "selective" in the political and internet tools arenas, and there was no evidence of filtering in the conflict/security arena by the OpenNet Initiative in 2011 based on testing done during 2009 and 2010.
 Testing also showed that Internet filtering in Indonesia is unsystematic and inconsistent, illustrated by the differences found in the level of filtering between ISPs.

 Cyber army

-As of 29 May 2013, the Indonesian Defence Ministry has proposed plans for creating a cyber army in order to protect the state's portals and websites.
-Though no law has yet been created in order to maintain and establish the cyber army, the ministry is seeking talented Internet security specialists who, upon hiring, would be trained in information technology and use methods to defend against cyber-attacks.
+The Indonesian Defence Ministry has proposed plans for creating a cyber army in order to protect the state's portals and websites.
+Though no law has been created in order to establish the cyber army, the ministry is seeking talented Internet security specialists who, upon hiring, could be trained in cyber-warfare.